rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/MappingStationsToRR.md

 ### London Brixton Station

 The 1861-1875 DWRs include a 'London' station.
 For the earlier years, which seems to have been at the Westminster offices of the Met Office - there is no British Rainfall match for these figures.
 For 1871-1875, there is a very good match for the [BRIXTON-ACRE-LANE](https://github.com/ed-hawkins/rainfall-rescue/tree/master/DATA/BRIXTON-ACRE-LANE) British Rainfall station, observer 'The Met Council', with the British Rainfall station continuing to 1906.
-The Met Office Annual Report gives F.Gaster, senior Met Office official, as the DWR observer.
+The Met Office Annual Report gives F.Gaster, a senior officer at the Met Office, as the DWR observer.

 For the London DWR station, the 1861-1875 data-set splits the station into 3 SEF files:
 * 1862-1869 : Parliament Street